withrizky/withrizky/README.md

 - ⚙️ Experienced in backend development, API integration, and automation
 - 🔍 Focused on data-driven systems and process optimization
-- 🚀 Exploring AI, FastAPI, Node.js, and workflow automation (n8n)
+- 🚀 Exploring AI, Machine Learning, Scalable API, and System Automation (N8N, Appscripts And Azure)
 - 💬 Open for collaborations on innovative tech projects

 ---